raaz23/mern-auth-project/README.md

 # MERN Stack Application Template

-This is a mean-stack web application built with the MERN (MongoDB, Express, React, Node.js) stack with authentication.
+This is a mern-stack web application built with the MERN (MongoDB, Express, React, Node.js) stack with authentication.

 ## Features